Parole In Place: What is it and Who are eligible?

 - Your immediate relative is a good moral person deserving of discretion

 Yes, if the only barrier to her adjustment was the illegal entry.
-The granting of parole satisfies the requirement that your immediate relative be inspected, admitted, or paroled.
+The granting of parole satisfies the requirement that your immediate relative is inspected, admitted, or paroled.
 If your relative is an immediate relative, then she can adjust.
 If she isn’t an immediate relative, meaning that she isn’t your spouse, parent, or child, she must satisfy a different exception in INA section 245(k).
 An immediate relative, for example, doesn’t have to show that she has maintained legal status prior to your application.

 So, the army veteran who met with me yesterday, he can apply for his mother.
-She will not have to leave the U.S., and she will not be subject to the 10 year bar.
+She will not have to leave the U.S., and she will not be subject to the 10-year bar.
 She will be able to adjust her status in the U.S. The process will take a little longer because she must first be granted parole in place, but she was very happy to receive the good news.